-On November 21, 2011, the Federal Trade Commission (FTC)

-announced that it had conducted an investigation into unfair methods of competition by Pool and had entered a consent decree with Pool resolving the matter.
-Shortly after the FTC's announcement, several direct purchaser plaintiffs filed suit in this district and in several other districts.
-On April 17, 2012, the panel on multidistrict litigation consolidated the suits for pretrial purposes in this court.5 On May 17, 2012, IPPs filed their initial consolidated class action complaint in the multidistrict litigation in this Court.
+On November 21, 2011, the Federal Trade Commission (FTC) announced that it conducted an investigation into unfair methods of competition by Pool and entered a consent decree with Pool resolving the matter.
+Shortly after the FTC's announcement, several plaintiffs filed suit in this district and several others.
+On April 17, 2012, the Judicial Panel on Multidistrict Litigation consolidated the suits for pretrial purposes in this Court.7 On May 17, 2012, IPPs filed their initial consolidated class action complaint in the multidistrict litigation in this Court.

-On September 5, 2012, IPPs filed their Second Amended Class Action Complaint.6 That Complaint alleged that Pool and the Manufacturer Defendants' conduct violated various antitrust and deceptive trade practices laws of California, Arizona, Florida, and Missouri.
-Specifically, IPPs alleged violations of California's antitrust law, the Cartwright Act, Cal Bus. & Prof. Code § 16720, et seq.; the Unfair Competition Law, §§ 17200, et seq., of the California Business & Professional Code; the state antitrust provisions of Ariz.
+On September 5, 2012, IPPs filed their Second Amended Class Action Complaint (SCAC).8 The SCAC alleged that Pool's and Manufacturer Defendants' conduct violated various antitrust and deceptive trade practices laws of California, Arizona, Florida, and Missouri.
+Specifically, IPPs alleged violations of California's antitrust law, the Cartwright Act, Cal.
+Bus. & Prof. Code § 16720, et seq.; the Unfair Competition Law, Cal.
+Bus. & Prof. Code §§ 17200, et seq.; the state antitrust provisions of Ariz.
 Rev. Stat. §§ 44-1401, et seq.; the consumer protection provisions of the Florida Deceptive and Unfair Trade Practices Act, Fl.
-Stat. §§ 501.201, et seq., including § 501.204; and the consumer protection provisions of the Missouri
+Stat. §§ 501.201, et seq.; including §501.204; and the consumer protection provisions of the Missouri Merchandising

-Merchandising Practices Act, Mo.
-Rev. Stat. §§ 407.010, et seq.7 The IPPs based their claims on allegations of the same underlying conduct alleged by DPPs in their Sherman Act claims.
-Specifically, IPPs alleged that Pool pursued a deliberate strategy to restrain trade and monopolize the Pool Product Distribution Market through the acquisition of competitors and through the foreclosure of actual and potential competition by conditioning access to its distribution network on promises by manufacturers not to supply Pool's rivals.
-IPPs also alleged that the Manufacturer Defendants agreed with Pool to eliminate existing distribution competitors and prevent new entrants from obtaining the products necessary to compete.
-IPPs alleged that they were injured because defendants' conduct caused them to pay higher prices for Pool Products than they would have otherwise paid absent defendants' illegal practices.
-Finally, IPPs alleged that defendants fraudulently concealed their illegal conduct until November 2011 when the Federal Trade Commission investigation and related consent decree made public the nature of Pool's anticompetitive conduct.
+Practices Act, Mo.
+Rev. Stat. §§ 407.010, et seq.9 IPPs based their claims on allegations of the same underlying conduct DPPs alleged in their Sherman Act claims.
+Specifically, IPPs alleged that Pool pursued a deliberate strategy to restrain trade and monopolize the Pool Product Distribution Market through acquiring competitors and foreclosing actual and potential competition by conditioning access to its distribution network on manufacturers' promises not to supply Pool's rivals.
+IPPs also alleged that Manufacturer Defendants agreed with Pool to eliminate existing distribution competitors and prevent new entrants from obtaining the products necessary to compete.
+IPPs alleged that they were injured and suffered damages because defendants' conduct caused them to pay higher prices for Pool Products than they would have otherwise paid absent defendants' illegal practices.
+According to IPPs, the overcharge was passed on to them from the direct purchasers in the distribution chain.
+Finally, IPPs also alleged that defendants fraudulently concealed their illegal conduct until November 2011 when the Federal Trade Commission investigation and related consent decree made public the nature of Pool's anticompetitive conduct.

-On May 24, 2013, the Court dismissed IPPs' claims under the California Unfair Competition Law, Florida Deceptive and Unfair

-Trade Practices Act, and Missouri Merchandising Practices Act that were based on the theory that defendants engaged in fraud or misrepresentation.8 The Court also dismissed IPPs' claim that defendants fraudulently concealed their illegal conduct.
+On May 24, 2013, the Court dismissed IPPs' claims under the California Unfair Competition Law, Florida Deceptive and Unfair Trade Practices Act, and Missouri Merchandising Practices Act that were based on the theory that defendants engaged in fraud or misrepresentation.10 The Court dismissed IPPs' per se illegal group boycott claim under the Cartwright Act because IPPs failed to allege a horizontal agreement.11 The Court also dismissed IPPs' claim that defendants fraudulently concealed their illegal conduct.12